WeblateOrg/weblate/docs/user/profile.rst

 You will receive notifications for selected events on chosen projects for languages you have indicated for translation (see above).

+If you are an owner of some project, you will always receive some important notifications, like merge failures or new language requests.

 .. note::

     You will not receive notifications for actions you've done.